rbullers/nginx-proxy-manager/README.md

 This project is a fork of the main Nginx Proxy Manager (v2.10.1) repository that allows using DDNS to build your nginx allow list.

+*** NOTE: There is no public Docker Image, you must clone this repo & build the docker image yourself! ***

 - [Setup](#setup)